Structured prior distributions for the covariance matrix in latent factor models: Discussion

 \section{Discussion}

 We have proposed a class of structured priors for the loadings matrix of a Bayesian factor model with accompanying inferential algorithms.
 The novelty lies in the insight that the shared variation matrix $\matr{\Delta}=\matr{\Lambda}\matr{\Lambda}^\T$ is much more amenable to the specification of prior beliefs than the factor loadings matrix $\matr{\Lambda}$.
 The prior is based on a matrix normal or matrix-$t$ distribution for $\matr{\Lambda}$.
 Two important features are the choice of parametric structure for the among-row scale matrix $\matr{\Phi}$ and the increasing shrinkage prior for the diagonal among-column scale matrix $\matr{\Psi}$.
-The matrix $\matr{\Phi}$ characterizes the conditional prior expectation of $\matr{\Delta}$.
-Parametric forms are widely adopted as models for covariance matrices in longitudinal studies, spatial statistics, Gaussian processes, and a host of other fields.
-By adopting the parametric form as a model for the expectation of $\matr{\Delta}$, rather than $\matr{\Delta}$ itself, we benefit from shrinkage towards a structure informed by domain insight, but without the inflexibility of imposing that structure as a constraint.
+The matrix $\matr{\Phi}$ characterises the conditional prior expectation of $\matr{\Delta}$.
+Parametric forms are widely adopted as models for covariance matrices in longitudinal studies, spatial statistics, Gaussian processes, and a host of other areas.
+By adopting a parametric form, informed by domain expertise, as a model for the expectation of $\matr{\Delta}$, we benefit from shrinkage towards a rank-reduced matrix that is close to that structure.
 In general, the number of factors in a factor model is not known \textit{a priori}.
 This is addressed through the increasing shrinkage process prior for $\psi_1, \ldots, \psi_k$ which allows columns of loadings whose likelihood contribution is negligible to be shrunk towards zero and discarded.
 A prior that encourages no more factors than are needed is helpful, particularly for prediction, because of the reduction in epistemic uncertainty that is afforded.
-At the cost of slightly more involved computational inference, the matrix-$t$ version of the structured prior also offers a degree of freedom parameter $\varsigma$ which allows the data to influence the degree of shrinkage of $\matr{\Delta}$ towards its mean.
+At the cost of slightly more involved computational inference, the matrix-$t$ version of the structured prior also offers a degree of freedom parameter $\varsigma$ which allows the data to influence the degree of shrinkage of $\matr{\Delta}$ towards a rank-reduced matrix that is close to its mean.